-- What Types Of Thermometers Are Used For Taking Baby’s Temperature?
+- What Types of Thermometers Are Used for Taking Temperatures in Babies?

-- How to Check Baby’s Temperature Using Thermometers?
+- How to Check Your Baby’s Temperature Using a Digital Thermometer

-- How to Measure Temporal Artery (Forehead) Temperature?
+- How to Measure the Temporal Artery (Forehead) Temperature

 - Things to Remember

-What Types Of Thermometers Are Used For Taking Baby’s Temperature?
+What Types of Thermometers Are Used for Taking Temperatures in Babies?

-Various types of digital thermometers are used to measure a baby’s temperature.
-These include:
+Various types of digital thermometers are used to measure temperatures in babies.

-- Multi-use digital thermometer: This thermometer uses metal strips with heat sensors which are connected to an LCD screen.
-A digital thermometer shows accurate reading up to the decimal points.
-This thermometer can be used to measure the oral, rectal and the axillary (armpit) temperature.
+- Multi-Use Digital Thermometers: These thermometers use metal strips with heat sensors which are connected to LCD screens.
+Digital thermometers show accurate readings up to the decimal points.
+They can be used to measure the oral, rectal and the axillary (armpit) temperatures.

-- Tympanic digital thermometer: This thermometer is used specifically for measuring the temperature of the ear canal.
-These thermometers read the infrared heat waves that are released by the eardrum.
+- Tympanic Digital Thermometers: These thermometers are used specifically for measuring the temperature of the ear canal.
+They read the infrared heat waves that are released by the eardrum.

-- Temporal artery digital thermometer: It measures the infrared heat waves released by the temporal artery that lies right under the skin on the forehead.
+- Temporal Artery Digital Thermometers: They measure the infrared heat waves released by the temporal artery that lies right under the skin on the forehead.
 The shape of the thermometer allows it to be placed on the baby’s forehead with ease.

 It is ideal to use a digital thermometer to check your baby’s temperature as it gives quick and accurate readings.
-If you’re using the thermometer for the first time, follow the instructions on the thermometer pack that has details on how to use a thermometer for babies.
-Do not immediately measure the baby’s temperature after a bath as it may give inaccurate readings.
+If you’re using the thermometer for the first time, follow the instructions given on the package.
+This is because each type of digital thermometer has a different procedure to follow.
+Remember not to immediately measure the baby’s temperature after a bath as it may give inaccurate readings.
 You will need to hold your baby in a comfortable position before placing any thermometer for accurate results and to reduce discomfort to the baby.
-Each type of digital thermometer has a different procedure that you need to follow.

 Measuring the rectal temperature is the best way to get an accurate reading in babies and toddlers up to the age of three.
 However, in cases where children older than three are unable to have their temperature measured orally due to a cough or congested nose, a rectal thermometer can be used.

-Here’s how to measure the rectal temperature of your baby using a standard digital thermometer.
+Here’s how you can measure the rectal temperature of your baby using a standard digital thermometer.